-Your Company has constituted an Internal Complaints' Committee (ICC) comprised ofinternal and external members to hear and inquire in complaints of sexual harassment andto recommend punitive/corrective action to the Management.
-Easy access has been providedto the ICC for women employees.
+Your Company has constituted an Internal Complaints' Committee (ICC) comprised ofinternal and external members to hear and inquire in the matter of complaints of sexualharassment and to recommend punitive/corrective action to the Management.
+Easy access hasbeen provided to the ICC for women employees.

 Five meetings of the Board of Directors were held during the year under review.
-Forfurther details please refer to the report on Corporate Governance in this annual report.
+Thedetails are provided in the Corporate Governance Report annexed to this annual report.

 20. PARTICULARS OF LOANS GUARANTEES OR INVESTMENT

-No disclosure or reporting is required ofthe following items as there were notransactions on these items during the year under review.
+(A) No disclosure or reporting is required of the following items as there were notransactions with respect to following activities/matters during the year under review.